-Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 1 607 757 or around 16 % of the total account of the Centre in 2017.
+Based on expenditure and cost sites (and allocation of wages for administrative tasks and the Chair), the costs for administration and operations were around NOK 1 664 574 or around 19,5 % of the total account of the Centre in 2018.
 These shares are in line with figures from previous years.

-Similarly, around NOK 8 681 386 or 84 % of the total expenditure in 2017 were allocated to professional activities, ie. projects and the Board's work.
+Similarly, around NOK 6 445 246 or 76 % of the total expenditure in 2018 were allocated to professional activities, ie. including projects and the Board's work.
 In other words, most of the Centre's resources are allocated to professional work, and only limited amounts on administration and operations.
-This is also in line with experiences from previous years.
+This is roughly on the same level as experiences from previous years, while a limited decline may be observed connected to overall lower project activities for parts of the year.

-With regards to Projects, the accounts show that ca. 39 % of the total income of the Centre for 2017 was external financing.
-This is a bit lover than year before, because of approx. NOK 1.500.000 lower project funding than 2016.

-Net short-term debts per December 31, 2017 amounted to NOK 207 413, mainly consisting of tax deductions for the 6th term of 2017 and VAT (Tot.
-NOK 147 906).
-In addition there are accounts payable of NOK 72 819 due to payments with due dates are in 2018.
+With regards to Projects, the accounts show that ca. 32 % of the total income of the Centre for 2018 was external financing.
+Net short-term debts per December 31, 2018 amounted to NOK 264 185, mainly consisting of tax deductions for the 6th term of 2018 and VAT, and in addition there are accounts payable of NOK 143 097 due to payments which due dates falls in the accounting year of 2019.